scipopt/gcg/doc/resources/users/use-cases/use-cases.md

 > <img src="scientist.png" style="vertical-align:middle; height:5.7%; position:absolute; right:40px;">
 > #### Gain knowledge about how GCG solves your instance
 > To see how GCG ran with your instance, for example how long it detected or how performant
-> the pricing was, you should check out the @ref visu "Visualization Suite".
+> the pricing was, you should check out the @ref visu-suite "Visualization Suite".
 It shows not only
 > timings, but also **illustrates algorithmic behaviour**.\n
 > ⇨ @subpage u6
 > \n\n